 Though there aren’t many fancy features present in the D1, like the lessons, on-board recording or accompaniment styles, yet it is one of the best keyboards available in the market.

-So that’s all from our end hope this Korg D1 review helped you guys to make a better decision.
+That’s all from our end hope this Korg D1 review helped you guys to make a better decision.

 Keep Playing and Spread Love.